• Taste: umami, sweet, rich vegetal • Aroma: vegetal • Mouthfeel: creamy, smooth, thick

 Keep the tea leaves in an airtight tea container, away from light, heat, odors, and moisture;

-Try to enjoy within three months of opening.
+Try to enjoy it within three months of opening.

 How to Make Green Tea Taste Good